shiftio/phoenix-php-sdk/README.md

 #### Requirements

-The SDK is most easily used with composer.
-To install composer:
+The SDK is most easily used with [Composer](https://getcomposer.org).
+To install Composer:
 ```
-    cd <INSTALL_DIRECTORY>
+    cd <YOUR PROJECT ROOT>
     curl -sS https://getcomposer.org/installer | php
 ```